 You take around 20,000 breaths a day.
-And 50% of all illnesses are caused by poor indoor air quality.
+50 percent of all illnesses are caused by poor indoor air quality.
 Nearly two-thirds of indoor air problems involve the HVAC system.
 Even if you don’t feel unwell, you can still benefit from cleaner air and remove cold and flu virus.

 You can tell if your home in Joliet has poor air quality a few different ways: